Vivekthakur02/ADIDAS-AG-VALUATION/README.md

 ---

-## 🧩 Verification of FCFF Valuation
+##  Verification of FCFF Valuation
-Top row: forecast of yearly cash the business generates.
+Top row: forecast of the yearly cash the business generates.
 DCF row: those yearly amounts converted to today’s money using your WACC.
 DCF 2024–2028 = present value of the forecast window.
 Then you compute a Terminal Value (value of all future cash beyond the forecast) using the last-year FCFF and a perpetuity growth assumption, discount it to today, and add it to the DCF sum.
 That final sum is Enterprise Value.

-### 🔹 1️⃣ FCFF Row
+###  1️⃣ FCFF Row

 **FCFF:** 2397518 | 2055383 | 1737864 | 1443313 | 1560430